praneelacharya/praneelacharya.github.io/_pages/about.md

 Ph.D., Mechanical Engineering, South Dakota State University, Ongoing <br/>
 B.E., Aeronautical Engineering, Nanjing University of Aeronautics and Astronautics, China, 2017 <br/>

 For additional information checkout my publications and project page.
 Project section covers additional interesting topics that I have worked on.
 Main research work are in publication page.
 Any suggestion or feedback, feel free to contact me.
+This site is still in progress so not all infromation is in place.

 <!-- A data-driven personal website
 ======